Aipysurus laevis

-While there are not many threats to the Aipysurus laevis, man-made dangers do exist for it.
-Prawn trawls are one of the greatest threats for the creature, up to 50% of olive sea snakes caught in trawls are killed, while the ones that survive usually suffer injuries.
-Death from prawn trawls often comes either from drowning or being crushed.

 Taxonomy

-A species first described by Bernard Germain de Lacépède in 1804, assigning it to a new genus Aipysurus.
+A species was first described by Bernard Germain de Lacépède in 1804, assigning it to a new genus Aipysurus.

 A name published by John Edward Gray, Aipysurus jukesii, is regarded as a synonym for this species.

-Currently, two subspecies are recognized, including the nominotypical subspecies described here.
+Currently, two subspecies are recognized, including the nominotypical subspecies described below.
 The subspecies A. l. pooleorum has been elevated to full species status as A. pooleorum.

 Etymology

 Aipysurus derives from the Greek aipys "high and steep" and oura "tail"; the term loosely meaning "high tail" was coined to denote "the laterally compressed tail that is higher than the depth of the body".
 Laevis, a variant form of Latin levis, means "smooth".
 The specific name, pooleorum (masculine, genitive plural), is in honor of Australian fishermen "W. and W. Poole" who collected the holotype.

+Distribution and habitat

+It is a common, widespread species that lives on coral reefs, including the Great Barrier Reef.
+It can be found in the tropical eastern Indian Ocean and the western Pacific Ocean, from Indonesia to New Caledonia.

+The snake hides in small coves or protective coral areas if not hunting or surfacing to breathe.